hipeta/arrow-macros/README.md

 ### Clojure-like macros

-These macro features are equivalent to clojure's ones.
+These macro functions are equivalent to clojure's ones.

 - ->
 - ->>